philou/built-in-quality-game/Rules.md

 3. What still puzzles us?
 4. What can we decide for

-If many teams played alongside each other, everyone could share the main takaway they had from the game.
+If many teams played alongside each other, everyone could share the main takeaway they had from the game.

 ### Real-Time Variant

 We tried a real-time variant of the game.
-On the plus side, its faster and more engaging.
+On the plus side, it's faster and more engaging.
 On the flip side, there won't be the same kind or amount of learning.

 You can squash this session in 45 minutes instead of 75.
 In this variant, there are no rounds.
 All the players play simultaneously, and are continuously pulling items to their columns.
 The time is tracked in real-time minutes instead of rounds.